momoperv123/music-recommendation-app/README.md

 3. **Play music**: Click on a track to start playing it.
 You can control playback using the built-in music player.
 4. **Explore artists**: Click on an artist to view their top tracks.
 5. **View Lyrics**: When a track is playing, click the "View Lyrics" button to see the lyrics fetched from the Genius API.

+## Notes

+- Access tokens are auto-refreshed in the client when expired via `/auth/spotify/refresh` and retried automatically.
+- Build outputs under `client/build` are ignored by git.

 ## Technologies Used